vsueiro/jmm631/2023/spring/README.md

 #### Presentation day

-For each project, students will share their initial **planning** and their final **website** with classmates.
+For each project, students will share their initial **planning** and their final **prototype** with classmates.
 Since there are 2 projects, this means that each student will present their work 4&times; during the semester.

 In order to present, students need to sign-up for 5-min **presentation slots** (instructions will be provided via Blackboard).